geekworm-com/x-c1/README.md

 ## User manual

 >git clone https://github.com/geekworm-com/x-c1

 >cd x-c1

 >sudo chmod +x x-c1.sh

 >sudo bash x-c1.sh

 >sudo reboot

 Test safe shutdown

 >xoff

 >#xoff is safe shutdown command, you can press button 3 seconds to safe shutdown, or long press 7-8 seconds to force shutdown.

-At this time, the fan is still not rotating, we need to continue to install the pwm fan control script We can manually run the following commands:
+At this time, the fan is still not rotating, we need to continue to install the pwm fan control script,We can manually run the following commands:

 >sudo python /home/pi/x-c1/x-c1_pwm_fan_control.py&

 But we hope that the script can be executed automatically when the Raspberry Pi board boots, we can use crontab system command to achieve it. please refer to the following: